-Another round of Phatfiber contributions went out this month, themed 'Zombies', my contribution being an art batt called 'Hidden under the Fallen Leaves', an extra-soft fiber mix of natural BFLxCunforest, Cotswold, Black Mountain Welsh and naturally dyed mohair, merino and Romney (see picture below, left, and will be listed on April 19) These are surprise boxes, supporting and promoting small fiber businesses, are an ingenious way for fiber enthusiast to receive samples of beautiful and sometimes one-of-a-kind rolags, art batts, skeins, stitch markers, patterns, buttons, kits and even lovely goodies such as tea, bath crystals, candy, etc.!
+Another round of Phatfiber contributions went out this month, themed 'Zombies', my contribution being an art batt called 'Hidden under the Fallen Leaves', an extra-soft fiber mix of natural BFLxCunforest, Cotswold, Black Mountain Welsh and naturally dyed mohair, merino and Romney (see picture below, left, and will be listed later this month) These are surprise boxes, supporting and promoting small fiber businesses, an ingenious way for fiber enthusiast to receive samples of beautiful and sometimes one-of-a-kind rolags, art batts, skeins, stitch markers, patterns, buttons, kits and even lovely goodies such as tea, bath crystals, candy, etc.!
 Take a look at my contributions in the Etsy shop, marked with 'Phatfiber'.